cecileHBH/Coursera_Capstone/report.md

 This dataset contains accident data covering 49 states of the USA.
 It has been collected from February 2016 and June 2020 using multiple Traffic APIs.
 It contains features as start and end time, location, weather conditions and road conditions

-### Exploring dataset
+### Exploring the dataset

-On the 49 existing columns, we will use only 28 of them :
+On the 49 existing columns, we will use only 24 of them :
 * 'Severity' : Shows the severity of the accident, a number between 1 and 4, where 1 indicates the least impact on traffic (i.e., short delay as a result of the accident) and 4 indicates a significant impact on traffic (i.e., long delay).
 * 'Start_Time', Shows start time of the accident in local time zone.
 * 'End_Time' : Shows end time of the accident in local time zone.
 End time here refers to when the impact of accident on traffic flow was dismissed.